nitad54448/yappari-5-1/README.md

 __Nita DRAGOE__, Université Paris-Saclay, ICMMO/SP2M, 91400 Orsay, France

 ### Changes ###
+  -  August 20, 2023 : Show the criteria used in "Search lambda" procedure in a graph.
+Changed the way the data are saved.
+  -  August 19, 2023 : Changed the Report procedure.
+Added a simulate spectrum function.
   -  August 18, 2023 : Updated the documentation and files.
   -  August 17, 2023 : Added a spline interpolation function in "Developer commands", can upscale in log spaced frequency.
 Moved to version 5-1-65 as a new release.
   -  August 16, 2023 : Added a "Max plots" parameter on the Parameters panel.